This post may contain affiliate links. Please read my disclosure policy.

 Serving apple pie baked oatmeal

-I typically slice my baked oatmeal up once its cooled and store in individual portions.
-This way, I can just grab a square quickly in the morning and reheat.
+I like to allow my baked oatmeal to cool, and then I slice it up and store it in individual portions.
+That way, I can just grab a square in the morning and quickly reheat it.

-I have found that the best way to reheat baked oatmeal is to pour a splash of almond (or your favorite) milk over the oatmeal before microwaving. or reheating in the oven.
+I’ve found that the best way to reheat baked oatmeal is to pour a splash of almond milk (or your favorite type) over the top before microwaving or reheating in the oven.
 This prevents the oatmeal from drying out.

 This apple pie baked oatmeal is great on its own, but feel free to spice things up a bit when serving.
-I love to top mine with a spoonful of Siggis yogurt, some peanut butter, and a little bit of maple syrup.
-This would also be great with some additional fruit and nuts for some crunch.
+I love to top mine with a spoonful of Siggi’s yogurt, some peanut butter, and a little bit of maple syrup.
+Another idea is to top it with some additional fruit and nuts for some crunch!

 If you liked this recipe, you’ll want to try these!